rui-vas-tech/rui-vas-tech/README.md

-- 👋 Hi, I’m @rui-vas-tech
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 rui-vas-tech/rui-vas-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Rui Vas

 # Product Lead & Solutions Architect

+- 👋 Hi, I’m Rui Vas
-I speak Portuguese, English, Spanish and a bit of French.
+- 🗣️ I speak Portuguese, English, Spanish and a bit of French.

-## Contacts

-- rui.vasconcelos.mail@gmail.com
-- github.com/rui-vas
-- linkedin.com/in/rui-vas
+- 👀 I’m interested in AI, Robotics,
+- 🌱 I’m currently learning Langchain and multi-agent systems
+- 💞️ I’m looking to collaborate on applications of LLMs to business and social impact
-- (+351) 919154539
+- 📫 How to reach me at rui.vasconcelos.mail@gmail.com, or via whatsapp on (+351) 919154539
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: I'm a great dancer, and musician at times

 ## Experience